civol/HDLRuby/README.md

    sig1 <= sig0.ljust(12,1)
    ```

  - `zext` increases the size by adding several 0 bits on the most significant bit side, this side depending on the endianness of the expression.
-This conversion takes as argument the width of the resulting type.
+This conversion takes as an argument the width of the resulting type.
 For example, the following code increases the size of `sig0` to 12 bits by adding 0 on the left:

    ```ruby
    signed[7..0].inner :sig0